corinnader-zz/Tumblr/readme.md

     * [x] Show the custom loading by playing the sequence of pngs.

 ###Notes
-I went to the study session and I'm feeling better about these concepts.
+I'm feeling better about these concepts.

 ###Walkthrough of all user stories